 - Other Fields: three courses, of which one must be in non-classical art history, and the other two are to be chosen from fields such as anthropology, art history, epigraphy, numismatics, palaeography, and papyrology, or a related field at the discretion of the director of graduate studies.

 Modern Languages.
-As for the PhD in Classical Philology: The demonstration of a reading knowledge of French or Italian and of German, to be tested by the Department (with the aid of dictionaries).
+The demonstration of a reading knowledge of French or Italian and of German, to be tested by the department (with the aid of dictionaries).
 This requirement must be fulfilled before the Special Examinations are taken.
 Tests are normally administered in September, February, and April.

 General Examinations.
 All students will, normally by the end of May of the second year, take General Examinations comprising three parts:

 - A written three-hour examination on the "major language," consisting of six passages for translation (three prose, three verse) from the works prescribed in the reading list for that language.

 - A three-hour written examination testing knowledge of major and representative archaeological sites, monuments, artifacts, and works of art of the Greco-Roman world from the Bronze Age to the Late Roman period (including pre-Roman Italy) within their historical and cultural contexts, as covered in up-to-date handbooks of the discipline.